 Saturday, July 7, 2018 – Reston to Montreal

-The bridge leads to Île St. Helene where we switched bikes again on the island and rode south to another bridge back across the St Lawrence River, all on paved trails.
-The Bixi bikes are heavy and unwieldy.
+The bridge leads to Île St. Helene where we switched bikes again on the island near an amusement park where many families were headed and rode south to another bridge back across the St Lawrence River, all on paved trails.
+The Bixi bikes are heavy and unwieldy and the seats are not very comfortable.
 By the time we returned to the hotel we were beat.
-We repeated our lunch of pizza and salad at a nice little restaurant nearby, Cafe Parvis.
+We repeated our lunch of pizza and salad at Cafe Parvis.
 Montreal Jazz Festival was wrapping up that weekend, attracting big crowds to the multiple venues, one of which was near our hotel.
-In the distance we were able to see an impressive fireworks display from an island in the St Lawrence.
-At one point Kerie recognized a song I’d played recently and it turned out that a group I recently discovered, The War on Drugs, was playing nearby.
-I rushed down and squeezed into the massive crowd to hear the last part of the set, a real treat.
+From our balcony, we were able to see an impressive fireworks display from an island in the St Lawrence in the distance.
+At one point Kerie recognized a song that sounded vaguely familiar, and it turned out that a group I recently discovered, The War on Drugs, was playing nearby.
+I rushed down and squeezed into the massive crowd to hear the last part of their set, a real treat.

 Sunday, July 8

 The VBT tour officially started on Sunday after breakfast.
 This was the first time VBT offered this particular tour.
 We met our tour guides Camille and Sonia and the other guests in the lobby.
 We used two vans, one with bikes on top and each with a trailer, to shuttle to Domaine du Ridge, a winery about 90 minutes away.
 Seventeen people had signed up for the tour.
 We were a compatible group and during the tour the most of us rode at similar paces and didn’t get too strung out along the route.